 Pursuant to S.C.
 Code 58-101, Colleton County is required to create, maintain and regularly update the County Emergency Operations Plan (EOP).
 Further, S.C.
-Code 58-101 requires a review of the County EOP on an annual basis.
+Code 58-101 requires the review and update of the County EOP not exceed once every three years.
+Typically, the County EOP is reviewed and updated annually.